 Proper care of a pistol or rifle is the key to keeping it in good condition.
-Although most firearm owners are comfortable cleaning their own rifles or pistols, some still take their firearms to a gunsmith or gunsmithing enthusiast for extensive cleaning.
+Although most firearm owners are comfortable cleaning their own rifles or pistols, some take their firearms to a gunsmith or gunsmithing enthusiast for extensive cleaning.
 Aspiring gunsmiths should know how to clean a firearm.
 This is one of the first lessons taught in gunsmithing school.

 While a gun owner or a gunsmith may become lax as they develop cleaning routines, it is important to remember eye protection when using solvents or chemicals.
 This is covered in gunsmithing school.
 Make sure the safety is on and the firearm is unloaded before inspecting or cleaning it.

-Cleaning A Pistol
+How To Clean A Pistol

 After doing cleaning the barrel, replace the bore brush with a patch holder.
-Run it in and out of the barrel a few times, and repeat the process with new patch holders until they come out mostly clean.
+Run it in and out of the barrel a few times.
+Repeat the process with new patch holders until they come out mostly clean.
 Use a light to look inside the barrel.
 If there is additional fouling, clean it again.
-Always make sure the firearm is clean before storing it away.
+Always make sure the firearm is clean before storing it.
 For revolvers, clean the barrel and each of the chambers.

 After the pistol is fired, the residue from the ammo can build up inside of it and cause corrosion.
 It is a good idea to clean a firearm regularly if it is used often, and a handgun that is fired occasionally and then stored should be cleaned immediately before storage.
 Follow each cleaning with proper lubrication.
 The areas and amounts of lubrication to use depend on whether the handgun is a revolver, single action or double action.

-Cleaning A Rifle
+How To Clean A Rifle

-Be sure to clean the gun correctly according to the owner’s manual.
+Be sure to clean the gun according to the owner’s manual.
 Most rifles open with a latch on the back of the upper side.
 Remove the bolt, bolt carrier and gas tube.
 Use the cleaning rod and bore brush with solvent to clean the barrel from the back.
 Put the rod all of the way down, pull it back up and avoid using a fast back-and-forth scrubbing motion.
 Do this a few times.
 Do not enter it from the front.